Why Fear When Pap Smear Is Here

 For women where HPV co-testing is recommended, results of HPV test and Pap test both are used to interpret the status as well as decide the future course of action.
 A Pap test result may be reported as either “Normal”, “Inconclusive” or “Abnormal”.
 It is important to discuss and understand the results, in order to decide if further evaluation, follow-up or treatment is required.

-Abnormal Pap test indicates cytological changes induced by HPV.
+- Abnormal Pap test indicates cytological changes induced by HPV.
 These changes can be low-grade or mild, moderate or severe.
-The latest classification divides the results based on cell type into squamous cell and glandular cell changes.
+The latest classification divides the results based on cell type into the squamous cell and glandular cell changes.

-High-grade SIL (HSIL), CIN2, CIN3 are moderate to severe abnormal cells.
+- High-grade SIL (HSIL), CIN2, CIN3 are moderate to severe abnormal cells.

-In the case of abnormal Pap test, a colposcopy may be additionally performed.
+In the case of an abnormal Pap test, a colposcopy may be additionally performed.
 In case if HSIL, CIN2, CIN3 immediate treatment may also be initiated.
 A colposcopy is a probe that helps look inside the cervix using a microscope.